 This brings us to the topic of Gartner’s coverage of a category of software that the largest funders of Gartner would prefer that their customers no know anything about.

-The lack of coverage is explained by the following experts in the SAP software space.
+The following experts explain the lack of coverage in the SAP software space.

 “As business professionals and buyers, we want to know that the products and services we are looking at are going to be right for our organization and its needs.
 The cost of getting it wrong is at best wasted money and at worst career-limiting.